-Based in Norman Foster's world-famous Sainsbury Centre for Visual Arts on the UEA campus, Art History and World Art Studies offers a unique and exceptional working environment for Undergraduate and Postgraduate study.
+Housed in Norman Foster's world-famous Sainsbury Centre, Art History and World Art Studies offers a unique and exceptional working environment for undergraduate and postgraduate study.

 Our students work in unrivalled proximity to renowned works by artists such as Francis Bacon, Sonia Delaunay, Pablo Picasso, Lygia Clark, and Henry Moore, as well as major artworks and artefacts from across the globe: Llama effigies from the Incas of South America, Fang heads from Central Africa, or a thirteenth-century Japanese Buddha, for example.